PHYSICAL ACTIVITY AND HEALTH PROMOTION LAB

 Picture

 A key area of work in our lab is focused on improving the accuracy and utility of physical activity assessments.
-Our lab conducts validity and reliability studies as well as methodology papers on appropriate methods for processing and interpreting data from these types of accelerometry - based monitors.
-Click here to see summaries of this work and listings of papers from our lab in this area.
+Our lab has conducted a range of validity and reliability studies and has contributed to guiding best practices in the field for processing and interpreting data from accelerometry - based monitors.
+A list of papers led by members of our team is included here but we have active collaborations with a number of other colleagues that conduct similar work.

 Access to R Code files